The Story Center has been publishing titles through the Library's publishing imprint, the Woodneath Press, since 2014.

-The Woodneath Press serves the greater metropolitan area of Kansas City, Missouri, and publishes select scholarly, literary, and general interest books on many subjects and in various genres.
+The Woodneath Press serves the greater metropolitan area of Kansas City, Missouri, and publishes scholarly, literary, and general interest books on many subjects and in various genres.

 In order to be considered for publication with the Woodneath Press, at least one of two geographic criteria must be met.
 Either: